Micro-Influencers: How to Leverage Their Power for Your Brand’s Success

 What is a Micro-Influencer?

-Like all influencers, micro-influencers are people who create content on social media, and whose opinion is well-respected.
-In other words, an influencer is more than just someone who produces great content.
-People look to them for news, advice, and ideas.
-Influencers can have a niche that includes just about any interest known to humankind.
+Like all influencers, micro-influencers are people who create content on social media and whose opinion is well respected.
+An influencer is more than someone who produces good content.
+People look to them for news, advice, and ideas, across just about any niche you can name.

 Markerly influencer engagement falls as followers grow